 The first one is properties that have been on the market a long time.
 The second is properties with very little interest or they've been overlooked by the competitors.
 The third is properties that have had the most price reduction, and then, the fourth, we're going to be looking for some price discrepancies, some hidden gems, the ones that, again, other people have kind of tended to have missed.

 If we're going to jump off to this screen and just go to the Zoopla screen, just bear with me a second.
 Okay, so, hopefully, you can see my screen now on Zoopla.
 First things first, you can see at the top here, I'm logged in.
 What you want to be doing, if you haven't already got an account with Zoopla, you want to create an account.
 It's free to do.
 Don't necessarily have to do that do as we're doing the training, but you can do it after the training and you can start [inaudible 00:52:33] some of the deals to it as you start to go through it.
 It just helps you save listing as we're going through them essentially.

-What we’re going to be looking at is Zoopla, it’s this address here, Zoopla.co.uk, what we’re going to be looking at is [inaudible 00:52:43] UK.
+What we're going to be looking at is Zoopla, it's this address here, www.zoopla.co.uk.
 This works anywhere in England, Wales, Scotland, Northern Ireland.
-I’m sure it works as well – typically that we cover or have clients and, at the moment, so the areas that we focus on, and our clients tend to buy in is usually in England and Wales, but the principles here should be kind of applicable everywhere.
+I'm sure it works as well - typically that we cover or have clients and, at the moment, so the areas that we focus on, and our clients tend to buy in is usually in England and Wales, but the principles here should be kind of applicable everywhere.

 We're going to be looking at leads because it's an area that has quite a good number of properties.
 It's not too large, it's not too small, so, hopefully, it gives us enough examples to show you on the training that we do in here.
 We're going to be looking at filters.
 We'll go for a minimum price of about 40,000, and anything below that tends to become hard to refinance on, and so you want to keep it suitable across the board, to about 150 property price.